MicrosoftDocs/quantum-docs/articles/invoicing.md

 # Invoicing and billing

-Azure Quantum partners with 3rd party quantum hardware providers to offer a variety of quantum hardware and software solutions.
+Azure Quantum partners with third party quantum hardware providers to offer a variety of quantum hardware and software solutions.
 This article is an overview of the invoicing and billing process for these providers.

 For more information about the billing plans and pricing offer, see [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing) page.